 - Be Honest on Your Application: Always disclose your complete medical history.
 Attempting to hide pre-existing conditions could lead to a rescission of benefits later.

-- Maintain Ongoing Communication: Keep your broker updated on any status changes like health conditions, licensing, driving violations, etc., that could impact your policy.
+- Maintain Ongoing Communication: Keep your broker updated on any status changes, such as health conditions, licensing, and driving violations, that could impact your policy.

-An independent life insurance broker who specializes in high-risk cases can provide truckers with the best options for coverage and preferred pricing.
+An independent life insurance broker specializing in high-risk cases can provide truckers with the best coverage options and preferred pricing.
 Key benefits of working with the right broker include:

 - Access to Specialized Life Insurers: They work with dozens of insurers, including companies that are more lenient with truckers’ health profiles or driving records.